l-atelier-des-chercheurs/Les-Cahiers-du-Studio/README.md

 #### Troubleshooting

+**Module version mismatch**

-If you get the *package mismatch* error, they are most probably due to native packages (looking at you sharp).
-Follow the instructions [here](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md), and specifically:
+If you get the *Module version mismatch.
+Expected 50, got XX.* error, they are most probably due to native packages (looking at you sharp).

+Here are a few things you can try:

+1. Follow the instructions [here](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md), and specifically:

 ```
 # Electron's version.
-export npm_config_target=1.8.1
+export npm_config_target=1.7.9
 # The architecture of Electron, can be ia32 or x64.
 export npm_config_arch=x64
 export npm_config_target_arch=x64